-Footfall has decreased this year by 10%, bringing the footfall count back to 2020 levels.
-2015 was the highest footfall recorded for Kelso but overall, since 2007, footfall has decreased 22%.
-Kelso has fared significantly well in comparison with other towns.
-However, in terms of retail vacancy rates (4%) Kelso has consistently had one of the lowest vacancy rates and is well below the Scottish Borders average.
+Footfall has decreased for the second year in a row, down by 3% on last year, bringing the footfall count below 2020 levels.
+2015 was the highest footfall recorded for Kelso but overall, since 2007, footfall has decreased 25%.
+Kelso has fared significantly well in comparison with other towns, maintaining a low retail vacancy rate this year (3%).
+Kelso has consistently had one of the lowest vacancy rates and is well below the Scottish Borders average.